greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/textsearch/intro.html.md

  f
 ```

 As the above example suggests, a `tsquery` is not just raw text, any more than a `tsvector` is.
-A `tsquery` contains search terms, which must be already-normalized lexemes, and may combine multiple terms using AND, OR, and NOT operators. \(For details see.\) There are functions `to_tsquery` and `plainto_tsquery` that are helpful in converting user-written text into a proper `tsquery`, for example by normalizing words appearing in the text.
+A `tsquery` contains search terms, which must be already-normalized lexemes, and may combine multiple terms using AND, OR, NOT, and FOLLOWED BY operators. \(For details see [Text Search Data Types](../../ref_guide/datatype-textsearch.html)) There are functions `to_tsquery`, `plainto_tsquery`, and `phraseto_query` that are helpful in converting user-written text into a proper `tsquery`, for example by normalizing words appearing in the text.
 Similarly, `to_tsvector` is used to parse and normalize a document string.
 So in practice a text search match would look more like this:

 ```
 SELECT to_tsvector('fat cats ate fat rats') @@ to_tsquery('fat & rat');